 - Read a book after the baby has already gone down to bed

-- Walk to school while the baby is home with dad
+- Walk around the block while the baby is home with your partner

-- Invite her to accompany you to run an errand
+- Invite her to go with you to pick up groceries

-- Ask her to help you do simple chores at home
+- Ask her to help you do chores at home

 These simple moments reassure her you still love her, no matter what.
 And however chaotic a new baby may be, you’ll always try to find ways to spend time with her.